alanmitchell/mini-monitor/docs/source/hardware.rst

 components are mounted inside an enclosure with a hinged door.
 The enclosure we use is the `Arlington EB1212-1 available from Amazon <http://www.amazon.com/Arlington-EB1212-1-Electronic-Equipment-Non-Metallic/dp/B00AAU5D6Q/>`_.
-Some of the components comes with mounting tape (J1) or a hook and loop fastening pad (Dovado Tiny).
+Some of the components come with mounting tape (part J1) or a hook and loop fastening pad (Dovado Tiny).
 For other components we have found `3M Command Brand Medium Picture Hanging
 Strips <http://www.amazon.com/Command-Medium-Picture-Hanging-Strips-6-Strip/dp/B000M3YGOQ/>`_